Humans find peace near greenery. In this modern era of urbanized towns, it is quite difficult to find both (peace and

 Temperature: it grows in normal temperatures, 18 to 24 degree Celsius.
 Chinese evergreen love high humidity

 Care: look out for bugs and pests.
 Use pesticide/insecticide accordingly.
 Chinese evergreens are toxic to pets.
 Clean the leaves with a moist cloth to remove dirt and dust.

 It is also called as west Indian jasmine, jungle flame, jungle geranium, etc.

 Ixora flower all year round and are used in Ayurveda as medicine.

 Light: It requires bright sunlight.
 Good sunlight helps in developing attractive colors.
 The plant may not bloom if the light is not sufficient.
 However, in the extreme heat of afternoons, it is advisable to shift the potted plant to partial shade.

 Water: Overwatering can cause damage.
 Water when top 1 inch appears dry.
 In warm weathers, watering should be regular.

 Soil: It requires slightly moist, well-drained organic slightly acidic soil.
-Ixora should be fertilized every two weeks thrice in a year- march, June and October with a ‘NPK’ fertilizer.
+Ixora should be fertilized every two weeks thrice in a year- March, June, and October with an ‘NPK’ fertilizer.

 Temperature: Normal temperatures work fine.
 It needs a temperature range of 17 to 21 degree Celsius.
 This plant likes high humidity.
 Ixora cannot survive in freezing temperatures.

 Care: Chlorosis is a common problem.
 The leaves become yellow if the soil becomes alkaline or deficient in minerals.
 Treat it by micronutrient foliar spray on the leaves.
 It is also susceptible to insects and bugs.
-Treat that by using the insecticidal spray in the later part of the day to avoid burning due to sunlight.
+Treat that by using the insecticidal spray in the latter part of the day to avoid burning due to sunlight.